|

 a conceptually simple way to find the mass of single atoms solely with

-(v) Knowing the mass of atoms enables us to introduce the periodic
+the knowledge students gained in this course (Chapter 9). (v) Knowing the mass of atoms enables us to introduce the periodic

 table in a meaningful way (Chapter10).
+In addition,

 it should be noted that radioactivity is largely ignored in the science